firebase/quickstart-ios/crashlytics/OUTLINE.md

 ## Design

 ### Overview
-The Crashlytics Quickstart sample app is a lightweight toy app that developers can use as a reference Crashlytics implementation.
+The Crashlytics Quickstart sample app is a lightweight app that developers can use as a reference Crashlytics implementation.
 Each crash is triggered by the crash button, and will generate a customized crash report to the Firebase Console.
 Apart from the default crash information (device, operating system, time of crash), the crash report contains custom keys and logs (userID, location,